 1st district “Innere Stadt” – Where to stay in Vienna with family

 Located in the city centre of Vienna is the First District.
-This is a great place to stay in Vienna, especially for first-time visitors who want to see all the most popular sites of Vienna.
+This is a great place to stay in Vienna Austria, especially for first-time visitors who want to see all the most popular sites of Vienna.
 With St. Stephans Cathedral right in the middle of this district, and you can wander narrow side streets and feel as though you’ve stepped back in time.
 There are plenty of shops, museums, restaurants and hotels to choose from if you decide to stay in Innere Stadt.

 Due to its central location, the 1st district is the best place to stay in Vienna with family.
 If you’re wondering where to stay in Vienna in December, I would recommend Innere Stadt as it’s the best area to stay in Vienna for Christmas markets, you will be in walking distance to most of the Christmas market.
 I would suggest this as where to stay in Vienna for three nights.
 Below is a list of hotels in Vienna city center.

-Best Places to Stay in Innere Stadt
+Where to Stay in Vienna Innere Stadt

 Cheapest Backpacking Hostels in Innere Stadt: